spurs899/space-invaders/README.md

 - Port already in use: ASP.NET Core may choose an alternate port.
 Use the exact URL printed in the console, or set `ASPNETCORE_URLS=http://localhost:5005` before running.
 - Blank page from file://: Some browsers block local script execution.
 Prefer running through the .NET host.

+## Contributing

+See CONTRIBUTING.md.
+Please also read CODE_OF_CONDUCT.md.

+## Security

+See SECURITY.md for how to report vulnerabilities.

 ## License

-If you’d like to include a license, add a LICENSE file at the repo root (MIT recommended for simplicity).
+This project is licensed under the MIT License — see the LICENSE file for details.